-Tis paper is focused on main features, characteristics and the simulation of negative environmental influences in the optical transmission medium at the CWDM signal transmission.
-Also, basic principles of systems utilizing the Coarse WDM technique are introduced.
+This paper deals with main features, characteristics and the simulation of negative environmental influences in the optical transmission medium at the CWDM signal transmission and is focused especially on the FWM (Four Wave Mixing) effect.
+Also, basic principles of optical communication systems utilizing the Coarse WDM technique are introduced.

 Modeling of the CWDM multiplexing technique with four wavelength channels in the optical transmission medium using MATBAL Simulink 2014 environment is presented.
 The Simulink model of the 4-channel CWDM optical transmission path allows executing different requested analyses for advanced optical signal processing techniques.
-The impact of this optical transmission path on transmitted optical signals is presented using eye diagram and frequency spectrum.
+The impact of this optical transmission path on transmitted optical signals is presented using eve diagram and frequency spectrum.
+The original model used in [1] is modified to achieve more accurate simulation of negative influences (especially the FWM) in the optical transmission environment.
+In this case, negative effects are simulated individually for each channel interconnections between each other.
+These with interconnections simulate interferences between wavelength channels.

 In the eye diagram, the larger distance between logical levels can be caused by a simpler implementation of CW source (with low noise level) for logical 0.
 In the frequency spectrum, it can be seen the strongest impact of negative environmental influences, which affects the symmetry and shapes of optical signal sidebands.
+The strongest impact on spectrum is observable for the 1. channel (Fig. 11) where a new false part of sideband is generated.